 Personal Development Books

-Summer is winding down and as the nights slowly begin to draw in it's time to find new and interesting ways to spend our evening and though the TV is tempting we thought that we would suggest a productive, educational but still fun way to use your time, self-help books.
-They're fantastic way to unwind and relax whilst still feeling productive and growing that ever important knowledge bank whilst you're at it!
+Summer is winding down and as the nights slowly begin to draw in it's time to find new and interesting ways to spend your evening.
+Our solution?
+Self-help books!
+They're a fantastic way to unwind and relax whilst still feeling productive by working on that all important, self-development.
 Whether you have issues with your confidence or have maybe found yourself a little lost and in need of direction, we've got a self-help book for you.

 As it seems more and more people are having a go at writing their own personal development books it can be hard to know which ones to read.
-From Fearne Cotton to Oprah Winfrey or maybe Desmond Tutu, everyone has advice to give but we understand that ensuring we get coherent guidance is essential before we commit to reading any novel.
+From Fearne Cotton to Oprah Winfrey, everyone has advice to give – they key is ensuring the guidance is both positive and trust worthy.

 Here are our suggestions for the rest of 2018: